adelhpour/Alcuin/docs/software.rst

 Software
 ********

-NetworkEditorGUI is an open-source portable GUI library that provides developers with an embeddable Qt widget.
+Alcuin is an open-source portable GUI library that provides developers with an embeddable Qt widget.

 How to use
 ##########